 Mental health benefits of work and study

-There are lots of reasons why we might stop or find it hard to start working or studying, such as:
+There are lots of reasons why we might stop, or find it hard to start, working or studying, like:

 - having had a negative experience in the past